gedu17/kubeware/README.md

 `response` - Whether to send the `handle_response` RPC to the middleware or not. *Mandatory*

+### Environment variables

+`CONFIG_FILE` - specify the location of the config file in the filesystem

+`RUST_LOG` - specify log level

 ## Proto

 ### ResponseStatus

-- SUCCESS - processing succeded, headers, body and status code (if applicable) are updated
+- `SUCCESS` - processing succeded, headers, body and status code (if applicable) are updated
-- CONTINUE - processing pipeline proceeds, no data is updated
+- `CONTINUE` - processing pipeline proceeds, no data is updated
-- STOP - processing failed, returns response to the requester with specified headers, body and status code
+- `STOP` - processing failed, returns response to the requester with specified headers, body and status code

 ### Wrapper data types